Should I buy the the Firenze Card to visit Florence?

 entrance to the major museums in Florence, including the Uffizi and Accademia.

-jumping the normal lines AND no need for reservations.
+jumping any normal lines AND no need for reservations.

-can be purchased online on www.firenzecard.it or directly at the ticket office of several museums (the Uffizi, Palazzo Pitti, Palazzo Vecchio, Bargello, Santa Maria Novella museum, Brancacci Chapel, Bardini Museum) as well as at the tourist info points located at Piazza SMN and Via Cavour.
+can be purchased online on www.firenzecard.it (you get a voucher to turn in and get the card once you're in Florence) or directly at the ticket office of several museums (the Uffizi, Palazzo Pitti, Palazzo Vecchio, Bargello, Santa Maria Novella museum, Brancacci Chapel, Bardini Museum) as well as at the tourist info points located at Piazza SMN and Via Cavour.

 each museum can only be visited ONCE